 - Students cannot chat with one another in the Hour of Code Demo Lesson.

 - If students sign into Minecraft: Education Edition and access the Hour of Code lesson from the Library, it is possible to play in multiplayer and access chat, but this is not recommended.
+The lesson was designed to be single-player.

 What happens when I finish the Hour of Code Lesson?